Cosmic Environment as the Primary Driver of Dwarf Satellite Statistics: Analysis and results

-Error analysis shows substantially larger scatter for low-bulge-mass hosts across all environments, reflecting the stochastic nature of satellite system formation around galaxies with underdeveloped bulges.
+Error analysis shows substantially larger scatter for low bulge mass hosts across all environments, reflecting the stochastic nature of satellite system formation around galaxies with underdeveloped bulges.
 At higher bulge masses, the scatter decreases, indicating more stable and predictable satellite populations.

 These results demonstrate that environmental effects on satellite systems manifest differently when considering bulge mass versus total stellar mass.
 The particularly rich satellite systems in group environments with massive bulges may reflect a balance between sufficient density to promote accretion and the absence of the destructive processes prevalent in clusters.
-Conversely, the consistent suppression in clusters suggests that tidal stripping and harassment efficiently reduce satellite numbers regardless of bulge properties, while the larger scatter at low bulge masses points to more stochastic assembly histories.
+Conversely, consistent suppression in clusters suggests that tidal stripping and harassment efficiently reduce satellite numbers regardless of bulge properties, while the larger scatter at low bulge masses points to more stochastic assembly histories.

-\subsubsection{Dependence on Morphology}
+\subsubsection{Dependence on morphology}

-The connection between satellite abundance and host morphology has been extensively examined in previous studies (e.g., \cite{kroupa2010local,javanmardi2020correlation}), which report that galaxies with negligible bulges tend to host very few or no satellites, based on both observational data and simulations.
+The connection between satellite abundance and host morphology has been extensively examined in previous studies (e.g. \cite{kroupa2010local,javanmardi2020correlation}), which report that galaxies with negligible bulges tend to host very few or no satellites, based on both observational data and simulations.
 The present analysis examines the satellite populations of negligible-bulge (pure-disk) and large-bulge (bulge-dominated) galaxies across cluster, group, and void environments.

-Two sub samples are defined based on the bulge-to-total mass ratio, following \cite{javanmardi2019number}: pure-disk galaxies with ($M_{\text{bulge}}/M_{\text{Total}} < 0.001$) and bulge-dominated galaxies with ($M_{\text{bulge}}/M_{\text{Total}} > 0.6$).
-The final sample includes 11, 58, and 249 pure-disk galaxies in void, group, and cluster environments, respectively, and 95, 423, and 1395 bulge-dominated galaxies in the same environments.
+Two sub-samples are defined based on the bulge-to-total mass ratio, following \cite{guo2011dwarf}: pure-disk galaxies with ($M_{\text{bulge}}/M_{\text{Total}} < 0.03$) and bulge-dominated galaxies with ($M_{\text{bulge}}/M_{\text{Total}} > 0.7$).
+The final sample includes 939, 1472, and 1272 pure-disk galaxies in void, group, and cluster environments, respectively, and 125, 199, and 122 bulge-dominated galaxies in the same environments.

-As shown in Figure \ref{Fig:2}, satellite abundance increases with host stellar mass for both pure-disk (left panel) and bulge-dominated (right panel) systems across all environments.
-A clear environmental dependence is evident: at fixed stellar mass, cluster hosts consistently contain fewer satellites than group and void hosts, irrespective of morphological type.
+As shown in Figure~\ref{Fig:2}, satellite abundance increases with host stellar mass for both pure-disk (left panel) and bulge-dominated (right panel) systems across all environments.
+A clear environmental dependence is evident: at fixed stellar mass, cluster hosts consistently contain fewer satellites than group and void hosts, irrespective of the morphological type.